 There are many causes of insomnia, and Lyme disease is just one of them.

-You get Lyme disease when you get bitten by a tick that is carrying the bacteria responsible (Borrelia Burgdorferi).
+You can get Lyme disease if you get bitten by a tick that is carrying the bacteria responsible (Borrelia Burgdorferi).
 The bacteria in the tick bite are then transmitted into the blood stream, and they begin to spread, resulting in the infection known as Lyme disease.
 There are many symptoms associated with this bacterial infection,and one of the most common symptoms is called Lyme insomnia.

 Insomnia (trouble falling asleep) is pretty much the most frequent thing that most people will notice.
 When doctors are evaluating patients who are currently undergoing treatment for Lyme, there is one thing in common, and that is that almost ALL patients complain that can't get any sleep.

 This sounds like something "not too bad" at first, BUT it quickly becomes a problem.
 Sleep is extremely important for humans - and we need GOOD QUALITY sleep, too!
 All the cells and tissues in our bodies are constantly being broken down and worn out, and are repaired and re-built during sleep.
 So sleep is an essential part of being a human!

 BUT we need the sleep periods to be of LONG ENOUGH duration, and of GOOD ENOUGH quality.
 Simply put, our bodies are unable to heal and repair if we are not getting enough sleep.
 You start to become fatigued, and feel worn-out.

 The human body has a rhythm through the 24 hour day (the "circadian rhythm") that allows for the production and release of various hormones such as melatonin.

 Melatonin is made by the pineal gland, and it is a sleep hormone that helps the human body relax in preparation for sleep.
 More melatonin results in increased ability to sleep.
 But if our bodies are not producing enough melatonin, then it starts to become more difficult to fall asleep.